Thadingyut Festival

 The Thadingyut Festival (သီတင်းကျွတ်ပွဲတော်), also known as the Lighting Festival of Myanmar, is held on the full moon day of the Burmese lunar month of Thadingyut.
-As a custom, it is held at the end of the Buddhist sabbath (Vassa) and is the second most popular festival in Myanmar after Thingyan Festival (New Year Water Festival).
-Thadingyut festival is the celebration to welcome the Buddha’s descent from the heaven after he preached the Abhidhamma to his mother, Maya, who was reborn in the heaven.
+As a custom, it is held at the end of the Buddhist Rains Retreat (Vassa) and is the second most popular festival in Myanmar after Thingyan Festival (New Year Water Festival).
+Thadingyut festival is the celebration to welcome the Buddha’s descent from the heaven after he preached the Abhidhamma to his mother, Maya, who was reborn in the heaven.Thadingyut is a traditional festival, which Burmese people celebrate every year.

 Origins

 Thadingyut, the seventh month of the Myanmar calendar, is the end of the Buddhist sabbath or Vassa.
-Thadingyut festival lasts for three days: the day before the full moon day, the full moon day (when Buddha descends from heaven) and the day after the full moon day.
+Thadingyut festival at least lasts for three days: the day before the full moon day, the full moon day (when Buddha descends from heaven) and the day after the full moon day.
 Buddha's mother, Maya, died seven days after the Buddha was born and then she was reborn in the Trayastrimsa Heaven as a male deva.

 In order to show the gratitude for motherhood, Buddha preached Abhidhamma to that deva who was his mother for three Lenten months.
 When he was descending back to the mortal world, Sakra-devanam-indra, the ruler of the Trayastrimsa Heaven, ordered all the saints and evils to make three precious stairways.
 Those stairways were made of gold, silver and ruby.
 The Buddha took the middle one with the ruby.
 The Nats (Deva) came along by the right golden stairways and the Brahmas from the left silver stairways.